How to take brilliant beach photos: 16 easy tips

 Add props

 I have spoken about adding a twist to photos by using props before.
-At the beach you can use your beach towel, sarong, sunglasses or sandals as a prop.
-For example allow a corner of a towel to be added to you photo.
-Take a photo of you sandals in the sand.
-Ladies can stand with your sarong in your hands whilst it blows in the wind.
+At the beach, you can use your beach towel, sarong, sunglasses, or sandals as a prop.
+For example, allow a corner of a towel to be added to your photo.
+Take a photo of your sandals in the sand.
+Ladies can stand with your sarong in your hands while it blows in the wind.
 Being buried in the sand and having a photo taken can even turn the sand into a prop.

 Prop beach towel.jpg